coolsoftwaretyler/shaleen-title/_posts/2022-06-30-letter-to-massachusetts-legislators.md

   I recommend that you send your own letter too.

 ---
 Today, former Chairman Steve Hoffman and I sent the following letter to the Massachusetts legislative leaders and conference committee urging them to finish the job of passing a law for cannabis equity, following up on previous [letters](https://www.bizjournals.com/boston/news/2020/02/27/cannabis-regulators-ask-lawmakers-to-create-new.html) and [op-eds](https://www.bostonglobe.com/2020/07/17/opinion/communities-color-need-access-cannabis-economy/).

 We are running out of time!
 I recommend that you send your own letter too; you can find a sample email from Equitable Opportunities Now [here](https://mailchi.mp/d0baff5dcd65/urgent-ask-your-legislator-to-ensure-cannabis-equity-programs-are-fully-funded?e=cec5c2d108).

+Here's the letter we sent:

 June 29, 2022